ZeldaMazzy/data-science-cape-2024_ClassNotes-Exercises/CaseStudy02.md

 4. Talk about the different clusters and risk factors, and display descriptive statistics for each one.
 Perhaps plot some histograms or bar graphs for things that stand out.
 For instance, if there's a *huge* difference in cholesterol levels for each cluster, compare their histograms.
 5. Run a predictive analysis on each cluster, and list the risk factors that have the most influence.
 Remember, in a Random Forest analysis, we can graph the features by their importance.
 6. Come up with a conclusion.
 Based on this dataset, what do you think someone can do to mitigate their risk of CHD?
+7. Do you think you could tell a story with this data by creating a fictional "model patient"?
 ## Part 1: Statistics with Pandas
 Let's start by loading the dataset into Python and getting a good look at it with Pandas.
 You don't actually have to include every single one of these steps in the report.
 1. Load the dataset into Python and import Pandas